docksal/docksal/docs/content/service/cli/nodejs.md

 `docksal/cli` service images ship with an LTS version of NodeJS installed in a persistent volume in `/home/docker`.

-When updating the `cli` service image, either from an explicit image tag or through a Docksal upgrade, and the new image use a different NodeJS version, it's necessary to run `fin project reset cli` to update the version in the `docker` user's profile inside the image.
+When updating the `cli` service image, either from an explicit image tag or through a Docksal upgrade, and the new image uses a different NodeJS version, it's necessary to run `fin project reset cli` to update the version in the `docker` user's profile inside the image.